In this tutorial, you will learn to draw with the Python Turtle module. It’s a fun way to learn Python while discovering your creativity!

 from turtle import * def turn_and_draw(turn_angle, draw_pixels): left(turn_angle) forward(draw_pixels) color('red', 'yellow') begin_fill() side_count = 0 while side_count < 4: pixels = 200 if side_count == 0: angle = 0 else: angle = 90 turn_and_draw(angle, pixels) side_count += 1 end_fill() done()

-We have defined the function turn_and_draw() that first changes the direction of the turtle and then draws a line.
+We have defined the function turn_and_draw() which first changes the direction of the turtle and then draws a line.

-Let’s see how the code looks like if we want to draw the square starting with the first side along the y axis instead of the x axis.
+Let’s see what the code looks like if we want to draw the square starting with the first side along the y-axis instead of the x-axis.

 ... ... if side_count == 0: angle = 90 else: angle = 270 ... ...